sharadcodes/sharadcodes.github.io/_posts/2019-11-13-what-is-golang-and-how-to-install-it.md

 > “Go was born out of frustration with existing languages and environments for systems programming.”

-Or in a nutshell it is an procedural, open-source, super clean, blazing fast, flexible and an easy to maintain programming language.
+Or in a nutshell it is a procedural, open-source, super clean, blazing fast, flexible and an easy to maintain programming language.

 >So what can the Go lang do?